UKPLab/naacl2019-like-humans-visual-attacks/README.md

 ### AllenNLP modifications

 To run the visually informed models, we did some modifications on the AllenNLP code.
-The modified versions can be found in `code/AllenNLP_Modifications` and are necessary to obtain the respective embedding representations.
+The modified versions can be found in `code/AllenNLP_Modifications` and are necessary to obtain the respective embedding representations for _toxic comment classification_, _chunking_, and _POS tagging_.